The functional equation of the smoothing transform: Renewal arguments

 Importantly, this connection between the branching model and its associated random walk is preserved under certain stopping schemes.
-To make this precise in the present context, let $\sigma: \R^{\N_0} \to \N_{0} \cup \{\infty\}$ denote a formal stopping rule, \textit{i.e.},
+To make this precise in the present context, let $\sigma\dvtx \R^{\N_0} \to\N_{0} \cup\{\infty\}$ denote a formal stopping rule, that is,

-where $B_n$ is a Borel subset of $\R^{n+1}$, $n \geq 0$.
-For $n \in\N_0$, let $\sigma_n$ denote the $n$th consecutive application of $\sigma$, which means that $\sigma_0 := 0$ and
+where $B_n$ is a Borel subset of $\R^{n+1}$, $n \geq0$.
+For $n \in\N _0$, let $\sigma_n$ denote the $n$th consecutive application of $\sigma$, which means that $\sigma_0 := 0$ and